james-mou/hexagon/README.md

 # For the APP

-the command "npm" is assumed to be path and not terribly out-of-date, the code was developed on node v20.11.1 and npm 10.8.1, but it's just the frontend, not making use of any specific features provided by node, so older versions should serve it just fine.
+the command "npm" is assumed to be in the path and not terribly out-of-date, the code was developed on node v20.11.1 and npm 10.8.1, but it's just the frontend, not making use of any specific features provided by node, so older versions should serve it just fine.

 ./build-serve-app.sh(or bat) will serve the react frontend on http://localhost:5184